DilanCF/ENEE447-notes/lecture notes/Lecture24.md

 File systems are also an abstraction
 * The user only sees the file getting created, removed, etc.
-    * Lower level: Memory adreses are being accessed and modified
+    * Lower level: Memory addresses are being accessed and modified

-If the memory has seveeral modules, but we only see it as a linear bank of memory, this is ocnsidered an abstraciton
+If the memory has several modules, but we only see it as a linear bank of memory, this is considered an abstraction

 Above ^, th cylinder represents the hard disk.
 The file is being represented on  virtual disk on the right.

 ![alt text](img/Lecture24/image-1.png)

-OS provides abstraciotn AND virtualization
+OS provides abstraction AND virtualization

 ![alt text](img/Lecture24/image-2.png)

-The Non-V machine in and of itself had a bit of viftulization
+The Non-V machine in and of itself had a bit of virtualization

 VMM: AKA Hypervisor
-* Providing three diffeent VMs
+* Providing three different VMs
 * NOw we can run 3 different OSs that can be different
     * Different from dual booting
     * Dual booting is more like the img/Lecture24/image on the left, just with a switch at boot time

-IN many ways, the VMM takes some rlle from the OS that is done in the left situation
+In many ways, the VMM takes some role from the OS that is done in the left situation

-We gernerla dont make nay changs to the OSs.
-Whatever the OS is, it thinks it is interacting directl with the hardware when it really not
+We generally don't make any changes to the OSs.
+Whatever the OS is, it thinks it is interacting directly with the hardware when it really not
-* The difficulty is when, what happens when a proces makes a system call?
+* The difficulty is when, what happens when a process makes a system call?
-    * anytim a process needs help from the OS, it makes a sys call and the OS handles it.
+    * Anytime a process needs help from the OS, it makes a sys call and the OS handles it.

 * When a VM makes a syscall, instead of going to the kernel, the sys call is handled by the VMM

-Portablility is the main thing driving our need for virtual machines
+Portability is the main thing driving our need for virtual machines

 ![alt text](img/Lecture24/image-3.png)